rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 ## doc/

-This folder store the documentation of the prompt, the configuration and description for each segments.
+This folder store the documentation of this prompt, the configuration and description for each segments.

-It also store image shown in documentation.
+It also store images and gifs shown in documentation.

 ## hosts/